An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Documentation challenges encountered on Hugging Face

-\subsubsection{Missing or nonsensical references.}
+\subsection{Missing or nonsensical references}

-There were 34,159 instances where we were unable to map a declared dataset to a dataset found publicly on Hugging Face.
+There were 34,159 instances where we were unable to map a declared dataset (\eg a dataset that a model reported relying on for training) to a dataset found publicly on Hugging Face.
 These consisted of 4,755 unique declarations.
 It is impossible to know with certainty, but such declarations likely consist of datasets that have been removed or made private, are from external sources, are actually dataset descriptors, contain typos, or, in some cases, are Hugging Face usernames.

 We were also unable to map 2,501 base model declarations to known IDs, representing a possible 1,371 unique missing models in total.
 As with the datasets, these models may have been removed, made private, renamed in a way difficult to trace, or may reference a model outside the ecosystem.
 It is also possible that developer typos result in the inability to identify the models.